HappyKnuckles/PhonePong/README.md

 │  (Display H2)   │ ◀───WebSocket┘
 └─────────────────┘

-Note: The display can be shown on one or multiple devices/browsers simultaneously.
+Note: The display can be shown on one or multiple devices simultaneously.
-Each display device will show the same game state in real-time.
 ```

 ## Platform Support